-Leaving a corporate job behind to follow your passion: From burnout to a better way
+Leaving a corporate job behind to follow your passion: From marketing agency to freelancing and lecturing

 1) At what moment did you decide it was time for a change?

 I suppose the biggest motivator for me was having to travel from London to Manchester every week, so that I was spending three days in London, two days in Manchester.
 At the time, I was living in Stoke-on-Trent, so I was pretty much travelling across the country every single week, multiple times.